alextanhongpin/present/README.md

 - [ ] saga orchestration
 - [ ] breaking large usecases
 - [ ] repository pattern and unit of work
+- [ ] runtime checks with reflection and build tags